librariesio/mix-deps-json/README.md

 Processed requests return a status code of 200 and JSON body, failed requests will return 422 and ":(" as the body.

+## Docker

+You can use Docker to run mix-deps-json

+First, install Docker.
+If you've got run macOS or Windows, Docker for Mac/Windows makes this really easy.

+If you have Windows Home Edition, you'll need to download and run Docker Toolbox.
+Then, run:

+    docker run -t -e PORT=5000 -p 5000:5000 mix-deps-json

+mix-deps-json will be running on http://localhost:5000.

+Note: You can add PORT to a .env file instead of supplying them directly on the command-line.

 ## Development

 Source hosted at [GitHub](http://github.com/librariesio/mix-deps-json).